dherslof/RacingCompanion/readme.md

 ## Support
 ### Data Storage
-Currently stored in a plain **.json** file.
+The application uses `/home/$USER/racing-companion` as a storage directory, and data files will be stored under `/home/$USER/racing-companion/.rcstorage/`.
+Data files are currently stored in a plain **.json** file.
 It's simple to read and can be used by other tools.
 This will be updated in the future.